Traffic Director pricing

 Traffic Director billing is based on service endpoints.
 Each service endpoint costs $0.0006945 per service endpoint per hour, which is approximately equal to $0.50 per endpoint per month.

 A service endpoint is an endpoint or backend of a service that is configured with Traffic Director.
-When you configure a Traffic Director service (also referred to as a backend service), you assign one or more instance groups (IGs), managed instance groups (MIGs), or network endpoint groups (NEGs) to that service.
-For billing purposes:
+When you configure a Traffic Director service (also referred to as a backend service), you assign one or more instance groups, managed instance groups (MIGs), or network endpoint groups (NEGs) to that service.
+For billing purposes, the following is true:

-- IGs and MIGs contain backends that are Compute Engine (Compute Engine) virtual machines (VMs).
-Each VM instance in an IG or MIG backend counts as a service endpoint.
+- Instance groups and MIGs contain backends that are Compute Engine virtual machine (VM) instances.
+Each VM instance in an instance group or MIG backend counts as a service endpoint.

 - NEGs typically contain endpoints that resolve to Google Kubernetes Engine (GKE) Pods.
 Each endpoint in a NEG counts as a service endpoint.

-For a given Traffic Director service, the total number of service endpoints is the sum of backends/endpoints contained in the service's IGs, MIGs and/or NEGs.
+For a given Traffic Director service, the total number of service endpoints is the sum of backends/endpoints contained in the service's instance groups, MIGs, and/or NEGs.
 The total number of service endpoints is calculated by adding up the service endpoints for each Traffic Director service.

-In the above example, three services are configured with Traffic Director:
+In the preceding example, three services are configured with Traffic Director:

-If this deployment is unchanged for a month, the bill will be approximately:
+If this deployment is unchanged for a month, the bill is approximately as follows:

 $0.50 per service endpoint per month * (5 + 4 + 4) endpoints = $0.50 * 13 = $6.50 per month